Access and Inclusion

 The unit provides specialist emotional and social support for those children on the spectrum whose additional needs can pose difficulties in larger, more complex environments such as the classroom.
 This support can include bespoke programmes, individual and group activities.

-The ALP Unit works with students who need extra support whilst at the Academy.
+The Bridge works with students who need extra support whilst at the Academy.
 This could be for a number of reasons, including social, emotional and behavioural issues.
 The staff in the Unit have a wide range of experience in working with children with additional needs and support these students to ensure that they achieve their potential whilst at Oasis Academy Wintringham.

 When a student is referred to ALP, their needs are assessed and any issues are raised.
 Once the needs of the student are identified The Bridge team will endeavour to solve any issues using a variety of methods, including working with outside agencies.